bimdata/documentation-old/doc_sphinx/viewer/viewfit_focus.rst

 .. raw:: html
    :file: ../_static/st_viewfit_focus.html

-.. _see the Viewer methods available: viewer/parameters.html
+.. _see the Viewer methods available: ../viewer/parameters.html
+.._ How-to get the model from the cloud: ../viewer/get_model_from_cloud.rst